VChristof/InteractiveFilter/README.md

 If both filter is active attachment node orientation is note checked only if its free. (every node's size is considered)

 If there are no free nodes no filtering will be applied.

+# Installation Instructions
+1. Install Space Warp (https://github.com/SpaceWarpDev/SpaceWarp) mod loader and run the game, then close it.
+2. Place interactive_filter folder in the directory under your game install at Kerbal Space Program 2\BepInEx\plugins.